microsoft/code-with-engineering-playbook/docs/machine-learning/ml-data-exploration.md

     * If an existing system, are special accounts / system setups required to access?
 7. Programming Language:
     * Is Python/PySpark a preferred language?
-    * Is there any customer internal approval process for the Python/PySpark libraries we want to use for this engagement?
+    * Is there any internal approval processes for the Python/PySpark libraries we want to use for this engagement?

 ## Data Exploration Workshop